 Section 3.5: STUDENT MEMBERS.
 Individuals attending a minimum of 6 college credit hours who demonstrate to the satisfaction of the Board of Directors a bona fide interest in human resource management and in the purposes of the Association shall be eligible for Student Membership.
 Student Members shall be entitled to all rights and privileges of membership except the right to vote or hold an Officer position in the Association.
 There shall be no annual dues application to this class of membership.
-No current HRATV Member shall be allowed to downgrade membership from Professional, Associate or Affiliate category to Student Membership.
+HRATV members holding any form of a current HRATV professional, associate, life, or affiliate membership are not eligible to convert to student membership until their next renewal cycle.
 No one member shall be a Student Member for more than 6 years, nonconsecutive.

 Section 3.6: APPLICATION FOR MEMBERSHIP.
 Application for membership shall be in writing on a form provided by the Association.
 Membership in the Association shall be applied for in the individual’s name, not the organization with which the individual is affiliated.